How to tie knot sewing

 Slip Knot The slip knot is commonly used for temporary stitching or basting.
 To create a slip knot, take your threaded needle and make a loop.
 Pass the needle through the loop, creating a simple knot.
 This knot can be easily undone when needed.

-See also How to pronounce reluctantly
+See also How to build a garden shed base

 These are just a few basic knots that every sewist should know.
 Practice tying these knots to improve your sewing skills and ensure your stitches stay in place.